tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 $ yarn add webpack webpack-cli --dev
 ```

-you'll be prompted to install `webpack-cli` package when running Webpack
+you'll be prompted to add `webpack-cli` package when running Webpack
 for the first time (unless you do it now).

 add license to package.json